-The Newhouse NYC experience combines work and academics to help students take advantage of being in the media capitol of the world while learning from industry professionals at the top of their game.
+Newhouse NYC combines work and academics to help you take advantage of being in the media capitol of the world while learning from industry professionals at the top of their game.

 Newhouse NYC students take classes in the evening, taught by talented media professionals working in the industry.
 All classes take place at the Fisher Center, Syracuse University’s academic campus in New York City—a state-of-the-art teaching facility that supports the university’s goal of providing every student a chance to study in one of the world’s greatest, most dynamic metropolitan areas.